 The fraction of N-EtFOSE adsorbed to particulates in air was measured as 65% in outdoor air samples (see Section 3.3.4.2).
 This value is used in the calculations rather than estimating this percentage from the log Kow value.

 It is recognised that other substances considered in this group may have somewhat different properties.
 These calculations are intended to give a rough idea of possible behaviour.
-It should be noted that the possible accumulation and effects of the substances themselves are not considered in this evaluation.

 3.3.1.1.3 PFOS-polymers